AztecProtocol/engineering-designs/docs/prover-reward-boost/dd.md

 To incentivize consistent proving, we "boost" the share of rewards going to consistent provers based on their activity.

-Basic requirement: Provers that consistently prove blocks should be rewarded.
+Basic requirement: Provers that consistently prove blocks should be rewarded more than provers that sporadically prove blocks.

 ## Timeline